oatmealandcoffee/CSCI15P4/readme.md

 <!-- Any details the instructor or TA needs to know, for example, test credentials. -->

 ## Access
-LCS comes with three basic credentials (passwords are the account name before the '@')
+LCS comes with three basic credentials (passwords are the account name before the '@' twice in a row; foo@regan15.pw => foofoo)
-* admin@regan15.pw (required for deleting user accounts; password is the account name before the '@' twice in a row)
+* admin@regan15.pw (required for deleting user accounts)
 * alice@regan15.pw
 * bob@regan15.pw